Date of Award:

 Abstract

 During recent years, the dairy industry has been aware of a defect in Cheddar cheese known as "late gas".
 This causes the mechanical openings to enlarge and become shiny.
-In Cottage cheese the defect exhibits itself in the form of floating curd.
-Both of these defects result in a general lowering of the grade and quality of the finished product.
+In Cottage cheese the defect exhibits itself in a general lowering of the grade and quality of the finished product.

 Checksum